 I try to photograph my rust belt home like I would any beautiful scene.
 To wring the elegance from the decay.
 Buffalo may be getting nicer every day (it's true.
 I swear it is,) but the past still provides a powerful canvas for a motivated photographer.

 Last summer, a friend and I drove down to South Buffalo's decaying grain elevators to take pictures.
 We spent some time outside shooting, until it looked like the sun was about cooked.
 "Guess that was the show," I said, and we headed into the silo.
-It smelled like hobo piss and bat shit, but I got some decent pictures.
+It smelled terrible, but I got some decent pictures.
 As the light faded, we decided to head outside, where we were greeted by a glorious sunset.
-I took a few photos that night, but when we looked them over, my friend pointed and said "that's the one."
+I took a few photos that night but when we looked them over, my friend pointed and said "that's the one."
 I think I might like this photo more than other people do, and that's fine, but when I look at it, I see everything I love about photography.
 Here's a moment, frozen in, and somehow beyond, time.

 This post will differ in that I'd like to discuss digital photography, specifically... gasp... wedding photography.
 Wedding photography may be the most maligned form of the art in existence.
 This hasn't been helped by the recent influx of folks, fresh off their recent DSLR purchase, who figure "why not?
 Easy money, right?"